c4software/cso/README.md

 ## Nginx Setup

-Since its not always possible to change the auth mechanism in current application, I made a sample configuration to add the CSO on the top layer in most app « the Nginx Proxy server ».
+Since its not always possible to change the auth mechanism in currents applications, I made a sample configuration to add the CSO on the top layer in most app « the Nginx Proxy server ».

+You have two choices :

+- The standalone, you have a small script on each server.
+- Centralized version, each server must be able to contact the CSO in HTTP to test if the connection is active.

 [Follow the Guide](./nginx_auth_request/)